bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 This section describes how to set up an appropriate environment to execute *NMF-mGPU*.

 ### 6.1.
 Execution environment

-When *NMF-mGPU* is compiled on a UNIX system, some of the required libraries (e.g, *CUBLAS*) are *dynamically* linked.
+When *NMF-mGPU* is compiled, some of the required libraries (e.g., the CUDA runtime, the [cuBLAS library](https://developer.nvidia.com/cublas), etc.) are *dynamically* linked.
 That is, they are not embedded into the executable file, but the program locates and loads them *at runtime*.

+In a typical UNIX system, a path to such libraries must be specified in the `LD_LIBRARY_PATH` environment variable (`DYLD_LIBRARY_PATH` on Mac OS X).
 To set up an appropriate execution environment, you can use the provided script `env.sh`, as follow:

          $>  .   ./env.sh   [ <path_to_CUDA_Toolkit> ]

-If the argument is not specified, it will be derived by looking for `nvcc` in all folders stored in your `PATH` environment variable.
+If the argument is not specified, it will be derived by looking for the CUDA compiler (`nvcc`, by default) in all folders stored in your `PATH` environment variable.

-Please note this script should *not* be "*executed*" (in a sub-shell), but "*sourced*" on the current session by using the command `.`.
+Please note that this script should *not* be "*executed*" (in a sub-shell), but "*sourced*" on the current session by using the *dot* command (`.`).
 On some shells, such as `zsh`, you must use the `source` command, instead.
 That is,

          $> source  ./env.sh  [ <path_to_CUDA_Toolkit> ]